-After the response has been given to a Question on Notice, the Member who asked the question may ask one supplementary question, of which no notice is required.
-The supplementary question must solely relate to the original question and/or clarifying the response received.
-No statements will be allowed.
-The ruling of the Chairman on the admissibility of the supplementary question is final.
+After the response has been given to a Question on Notice, the Member who asked the question may ask one question, of which no notice is required.
+That question must solely relate to clarifying the response received.
+No statements or other form of question will be allowed.
+The ruling of the Chairman on the admissibility of the question is final.

-The minutes of the meeting will record that a supplementary question and response was asked and given, without detailing the content.
+The minutes of the meeting will record the text of the question plus any preamble or supporting statement (if any) together with the response given thereto and that, if appropriate, a question of clarification and a response was asked and given, without detailing the content.

-11.8 Time Available Limits for Asking/Answering Questions
+11.8 Time Limits for Asking/Answering Questions

-Questions from Members will be set out in the agenda in the order in which they were received.
-The time limit for asking each question is two minutes and the time limit for each reply is five three minutes.
+The time limit for asking each question (including any preamble or statements in support) is two minutes and the time limit for each reply is three minutes.